 “In France, the preferred engagement ring is a solitaire diamond set in white metal (either 18K white gold or platinum) or a pavé band,” says Catherine Sarr of Almasika.
 French-born Sarr, whose fine jewelry line operates between Paris and Chicago, describes the choice silhouette for French women as one that’s similar to what’s considered most classic in the United States, too.

 “The solitaire remains the ultimate engagement ring because it is refined and has a really elegant line,” echoes Franny of @frannfyne and founder of vintage retailer Yomokoï.
 “It should also be taken into account that the choice of rings varies according to the personalities.
 Some like it when it’s imposing, or very bling, but more often than not, discretion comes first.
 Typically, the ring is a thin, solid ring designed to showcase the stone or the ring may be surrounded by diamonds.”

 French Engagement Rings: Colorful Stones

-Clear diamonds are the most popular choice but following close behind is the colorful stone.
-“Sixty percent choose a beautiful diamond and the rest colored stones,” estimates co-founder and creator of Manal, Manal Radouane.
+Clear diamonds are the most popular choice, but following close behind is the colorful stone.
+“Sixty percent choose a beautiful diamond and the rest colored stones,” estimates Manal Radouane, co-founder and creator of Manal.
 “Parisian girls like a vintage-colored ring with a subtle modern touch.
-Our ring Café de Paris is the perfect example with a beautiful emerald water mint color — our best seller that we are proud of.”
+Our ring Café de Paris is the perfect example with a beautiful emerald water mint color — our bestseller that we are proud of.”

 Sarr also adds that colorful stones work especially well with customers who choose to repurpose a family ring.
 “Resetting a family heirloom is also very popular in France, especially with traditional affluent families, and for this clientele, the stone can often be other precious gemstones such as sapphires and rubies,” Sarr shares.